-Equality objectives 2023
+Equality objectives 2022-2026

-Aim Actions Who and When Review of impact To use the catch-up funding and pupil premium to reduce the barriers to achievement and progress for all disadvantaged pupils including those with SEND, those eligible for Pupil Premium and any pupils who have had Ongoing formative assessment to determine progress Class teacher with support of TAs throughout each day and each week Half term reviews and impact of children measured and recorded on a social worker Plans in place that ensure focus is on disadvantaged pupils and recorded on pupil intervention records Termly with mid- term reviews pupil intervention records.
-SEND action plans reviewed half-termly Class teachers with support from SENCO HT to provide updates as part of termly report to governors Governing Body to receive information about Pupil Premium and catch up plans and use of specific funding Headteacher Review and Publish updated plans by end of Dec 2022 - update each term at Governing Body Meeting Progress good and attainment gap reduced as shown in data To continue to promote awareness and acceptance of difference through ensuring diversity is reflected within the resources used and curriculum taught.
-Ensure books and resources provide stories and information that promote role models from a range of cultures and with different backgrounds and abilities - subject leaders Subject leaders and class teachers when selecting books and resources Ensure role models that are referred to within different areas of the curriculum are representative of the whole of society Subject leaders and class teachers when planning enrichment activities Gender differences in attainment to be tackled through raising Differences identified through data analysis and pupil voice.
+Aim Actions Who and When Review of impact so far To use the catch-up funding and pupil premium to reduce the barriers to achievement and progress for all disadvantaged pupils including those with SEND, those eligible for Pupil Premium and any pupils who have had a social worker Ongoing formative assessment to determine progress Plans in place that Class teacher with support of TAs throughout each day and each week Teachers/ Tas employed using NTP for targeted interventions Termly with mid- July 22 - targeted intervention in school for maths 3 rd Space had positive impact on learners - most notably on more able PP eligible learners July 23 Targeted intervention since Jan 2023 for 9 - Y2 pupils in writing with teacher showed impact in quality and quantity of independent writing Summer 23 into Autumn 23 - positive feedback from pupils and Provider regarding pupil mentoring for specific pupils 22/23 SEND action Plans updated 4-6 times per year, dependant upon level of need.
+22/23 Pupil Premium and those with a social worker all included as focus children in class intervention records with strategies and ensure focus is on disadvantaged pupils and recorded on pupil intervention records SEND action plans reviewed half-termly term reviews Class teachers with support from SENCO Governing Body to receive information about Pupil Premium and catch up plans and use of specific funding Headteacher to review and Publish updated plans by end of Dec each year- update each term at Governing Body Meeting outcomes reviewed termly To continue to promote awareness and acceptance of difference through ensuring diversity is reflected within the resources used and curriculum taught.
+Ensure books and resources provide stories and information that promote role models from a range of cultures and with different backgrounds and abilities - subject leaders Ensure role models that are referred to within different areas of the curriculum are representative of the whole of society Subject leaders and class teachers when selecting books and resources Subject leaders and class teachers when planning enrichment activities Each Class library has had a range of books bought in regards to diversity: Most recent purchases for the class library have included texts with authors and characters who better reflect modern society and diversity and avoid gender stereotypes.
+Some of the recent reading books that we have purchased include: KS2 Rumaysa: Rumaysa Ever After by Radiya Hafiza Planet Omar - Zainib Mian The Boy at the Back of the Class / The Star Outside my Window / Night Bus Hero by Onjali Q Rauf Nonny's Birthday Bash and Nonny's Puppy Love by Leah Osakwe (This Author came into school to visit) Ella on the Outside, Not my Fault, How